 Testing Development Version of Blitz

-Currently to test the local dev version of Blitz, you have to test apps inside the
+Currently, to test the local dev version of Blitz, you can only test an app inside the

-examples/folder in the repo.
+blitz/examples/folder.
 In there, the blitz dependency will automatically use the local dev version.
+We mainly use the

 For using in apps outside the repo,yalc should work, but hasn't been tested yet.
 If you figure out how to use yalc, please make a PR to this page explaining how to set it up!